r-duh/MuXTalk/README.md

 [docker pull -----]
 [docker load -----]

-- [Download](https://www.dropbox.com/sh/ztlc8spxyvu5cgn/AABVSaaTLQQUrs3_SwLo-B8ca?dl=0) the MuXTalk folders to be mounted as a volume to the Docker container.
-This local folder (i.e., located in the user's machine) will act as the main folder in which the MuXTalk container will read and write files.
+- [Download](https://www.dropbox.com/sh/ztlc8spxyvu5cgn/AABVSaaTLQQUrs3_SwLo-B8ca?dl=0) the MuXTalk folder to be mounted as a volume to the Docker container.
+This local folder (i.e., located in the user's machine), named /MuXTalk_Docker_mount/, will act as the main folder in which the MuXTalk container will read and write files.

-- As an example usage, type in the below command in the terminal to run the MuXTalk image as a container. /path/to/MuXTalk_Docker_mount/ is where the folder you downloaded is located in your computer.
+- As an example use case, type in the below command in the terminal to run the MuXTalk image as a container. /path/to/MuXTalk_Docker_mount/ is where the folder you downloaded is located in your computer.
 Details about the MuXTalk parameters can be found in the following sections.
 ```
 docker run -it -v /path/to/MuXTalk_Docker_mount/:/MuXTalk_app/ --rm muxtalk-docker-app-slim --proj_path=/MuXTalk_app/ --input_GRN=HumanGRN10e6 --MuXTalk_method=MuXTalk_shortest --get_n=150 --get_randomly=True --sp_threshold=1 --parquet=False
 ```